tim-schilling/deps/final/0018-technical-governance-6x.rst

 `Releasers Team`_ can also merge commits when they are related to releases.

-Changes that fail to reach "minor consensus" can be escalated to the Steering Council for a final decision to merge.
+A Minor Change that fails to reach consensus can be escalated to the Steering Council for a final decision to merge.